realeyes-media/mp4pssh/README.md

 ## Contributing

-This repo is maintained by [RealEyes Media](http://realeyes.com), a Video Streaming consultancy based in Denver, CO, USA.
+This repo is was written by [Matthew Thompson](https://github.com/realeyes-matthew) and is maintained by [RealEyes Media](http://realeyes.com), a Video Streaming consultancy based in Denver, CO, USA.
 Contributions are welcome via PRs.

 ### Testing

 This repo uses [Jest](https://github.com/facebook/jest) as its testing framework.
 To test, use:

-`npm t`
+`npm test`

 ### Building